datastax/ruby-driver/README.md

 # Installation

+v1.0.0 has not yet been released, but the current prereleases are continuously being battle tested in systems running thousands of queries per second.

+You can install the latest prerelease with this command:

     gem install --prerelease cql-rb

 ## Configure Cassandra

-The native transport protocol (sometimes called binary protocol, or CQL protocol) is not on by default in Cassandra 1.2, to enable it edit the `cassandra.yaml` file on all nodes in your cluster and set `start_native_transport` to `true`.
-You need to restart the nodes for this to have effect.
+If you're running Cassandra 1.2.5 the native transport protocol is enabled by default, if you're running an earlier version (but later than 1.2) you must enable it by editing `cassandra.yaml` and setting `start_native_transport` to `true`.

 # Quick start